vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_2/vulkan_shader_code.md

 We can destroy the shader module directly on the function, we created the pipeline so we have no need for it anymore.
 With the pipeline and its layout, we need to wait until the end of the program.

-We are now ready to draw with it
+We are now ready to draw with it.

 # Drawing with compute

-Go back to the draw() function, we will replace the vkCmdClear with a compute shader invocation.
+Go back to the draw_main() function, we will replace the vkCmdClear with a compute shader invocation.

 <!-- codegen from tag draw_comp on file E:\ProgrammingProjects\vulkan-guide-2\chapter-2/vk_engine.cpp -->
 ```cpp